High Society (1956 film): Plot

 Successful singer-composer C.K.
-Dexter-Haven (the grandson of a Newport "robber baron") is divorced from wealthy Newport, Rhode Island socialite Tracy Samantha Lord.
+Dexter Haven is divorced from wealthy Newport, Rhode Island, socialite Tracy Samantha Lord.
 Dexter, who lives next door to the Lord estate, remains in love with her but she is now engaged to socially prominent and snobbish George Kittredge.
 As Tracy prepares for her upcoming wedding, Dexter is busily organizing elements of the Newport Jazz Festival.

-Meanwhile, Spy, a fictional tabloid newspaper, possesses embarrassing information about Tracy's errant father, Seth Lord, and has coerced the family into allowing reporter Mike Connor and photographer Liz Imbrie to cover the nuptials.
+Meanwhile, Spy, a tabloid newspaper, possesses embarrassing info about Tracy's errant father, Seth Lord, and has coerced the family into allowing reporter Mike Connor and photographer Liz Imbrie to cover the nuptials.
 Tracy, resenting their forced presence, begins an elaborate charade, including introducing her Uncle Willy as her father, while Seth is passed off as "wicked" Uncle Willy.

 As a wedding gift, Dexter gives Tracy a scale model of their former sailboat, "True Love," which evokes her memories about their happy honeymoon aboard it.
 Tracy gradually realizes George knows little about her true self and has instead created an idealized image of her.
 When Tracy drives Mike around Newport, he notices some neglected mansions; Tracy explains many owners have been forced to board up or sell off their properties due to high taxes.
 Her Uncle Willy is selling his own estate.
 The two form a mutual attraction, leaving Tracy to choose from three very different men during a course of self-discovery.
 During the wedding-eve party at Uncle Willy's house, George catches a tipsy Tracy kissing Dexter on the patio.
 George leaves Tracy in an empty room to sober up but, still tipsy, she climbs out the window and runs into Mike.
 George finds her again after she and Mike have had a swim in the Lords' pool.
 The next day, Tracy has hazy memories of the previous night.
 She initially intends to go through with the wedding, then prods George into agreeing to call it off.
 While informing the waiting guests the wedding is canceled, Dexter suddenly proposes that he be the groom.
 Knowing she loves him, Tracy accepts.
 Liz and Mike, who now realize they love each other, tell Tracy and Dexter that they are not writing a story about the wedding or other events to protect the family's privacy.